e183b796621afbf902067460/quickview-minikube/README.md

   - pgp: FBC7B9E2A4F9289AC0C1D4843D16CEE4A27381B4
 ```

----
+> [!IMPORTANT]

-**At this step,
+> At this step,
-provide specific configuration for each container through `/master.d` and adjust values where it's needed or copy from `/default.d`!**
+provide specific configuration for each container through `/master.d` and adjust values where it's needed or copy from `/default.d`!

----

 - Encrypt provided secrets using `sops` utility, example for `quickview` container:
 ```bash